codeforboston/codeforboston.org/_pages/code-of-conduct.md

 In addition to governing our own events by this policy, Open Savannah will only collaborate with groups that offer an anti-harassment policy to their attendees, or are willing to implement one.
 For information on how to offer an anti-harassment policy to your group, see this guide.

 Open Savannah is dedicated to providing a harassment-free experience for everyone regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or any other identifying characteristics.
 We do not tolerate harassment of staff, presenters, or participants in any form.
-Sexual language and imagery is not appropriate for any Code for Boston event or network activity, including talks.
+Sexual language and imagery is not appropriate for any Open Savannah event or network activity, including talks.

 Harassment includes but is not limited to: offensive verbal or written comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, religion, or other identifying characteristics; sexual images in public spaces; deliberate intimidation; stalking; following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; unwelcome sexual attention; unwarranted exclusion; patronizing language or action; or conversation topics that make others uncomfortable.